HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_troubleshooting_sametime_server.md

 docker-compose up -d
 ```

 Alternatively, the docker-compose.yml file can be updated so the host name is resolvable locally.
 Add the host name and IP to the "extra\_hosts" setting in the nginx section of the docker-compose.yml file \(at the bottom\).
-To enable the changes, restart by running the commands docker-compose down and docker-compose up -d.
-For detailed instructions, see step 3 [here](t_installing_sametime_docker.md).
+To enable the changes, restart by running the commands docker-compose down and docker-compose up -d..

 **Q2.
 Sametime Meeting login page is successful, but 'oops' message is received when logging in?**